Lily Atkinson: Political work and family

 Lily, along with her sisters Amy Kirk, Cybele Kirk and her mother Sarah Jane Kirk, was an early member of the Wellington branch of the Women's Christian Temperance Union of New Zealand (WCTU NZ) organised by Anne Ward on 3 September 1885.
 She served as the Auditor for the Wellington District Union then became the recording secretary for the National Union in 1887 and continued in this work for more than ten years.

-She openly supported the work of Ellen Hewett (aka Mrs. Duff Hewitt) who, as WCTU NZ superintendent of Work Among Maoris, held a meeting 30 July 1894 in Wellington together with the Taupo chief Te Heu Heu and Hone Heke Ngapua M.H.R.
+She openly supported the work of Ellen Hewett (aka Mrs. Duff Hewitt) who, as WCTU NZ superintendent of Work Among Maoris, held a meeting 30 July 1894 in Wellington together with the Taupo chief Te Heu Heu and Hōne Heke Ngāpua M.H.R.
 At the meeting, Lily Kirk together with temperance activist Arthur Atkinson spoke in support of the WCTU NZ work in getting literature and pledge cards to people living in rural areas as well as a letter specifically directed to Maori women "at all the stopping places up the Whanganui River."

 Starting in the spring of 1895, Lily May Kirk served on the founding committee for the WCTU NZ's journal The White Ribbon.
 This magazine was the first magazine owned, edited and published by women in New Zealand.
 She authored the Wellington Notes each month with information gleaned from her observations of Parliament, showing a sharp wit.
 For example, in November 1895, she wrote: